 Between the pandemic and the presidential election, there’s a dystopian metaphor woven within those long lines we witnessed at the polls; there really is no end in sight to the fear and anxiety we’re collectively experiencing, and when this chronic stress is left unchecked, it chips away at our physical and mental health in ways that may start out invisible, but becomes more and more apparent with time.

-We’re only just beginning to understand how interconnected the brain and gut really are, but research shows that our state of mental health impacts everything from skin to sleep to digestion and immune response—and it all starts with the bacteria in our gut microbiome.
+We’re only just beginning to understand how interconnected the brain and gut really are, but a plethora of research shows that our state of mental health impacts everything from skin to sleep to digestion and immune response—and it all starts with the bacteria in our gut microbiome.

 A healthy gut contains about 100 trillion mostly benign bacteria that make up a diverse, yet delicate ecosystem called the gut microbiome.
 Often referred to as the “second brain,” the gut, or gastrointestinal tract, is the center of critical functions like digestion, metabolizing vitamins and nutrients, and syphoning off waste, but its scope and impact affects far more than its home in the colon.
 These bacterial benefactors communicate with the brain on many levels and influence everything from our metabolism, to memory, to our moods.
 The neurotransmitter serotonin — which helps regulate mood, appetite and digestion, sleep, memory, and sexual desire — is directly linked to your microbiome.

-When we’re stuck in a toxic environment, it can trigger a toxic environment in our gut
+When we’re stuck in a toxic external environment, it can trigger a toxic internal environment in our gut.

 All of our bodily processes are listening and communicating through the gut, so it’s important to maintain a balanced microbiome for a balanced body.
 Unfortunately, this delicate balance can be thrown out of balance extremely easily, and for any number of reasons like eating gluten, allergies, antibiotics, exposure to pesticides, and, yes even stress.